-Artspot always has something interesting cooked up for Third Thursday / each month / year round/ Always 5-8pm.
+Artspot always has something interesting cooked up for Third Thursday / each month / year round/ Always 5-8pm. click here for the art walk map!

 We promise to introduce you to a talented local artist doing interesting things and often will have a few cool art materials out for you to try.
 Come SEE!